-We expect that our principal capital requirements in the near future will be for financing the working capital needs of our business and for funding the following: repayment of maturing debt, high priority and regular maintenance capital expenditures and payment of dividends.
+We expect that our principal capital requirements in the near future will be for financing the repayment of maturing debt and high priority and regular maintenance capital expenditures.

 Our business is heavily dependent on machinery for the production of steel and steel products, as well as investments in our mining operations.
 Investments to maintain and expand production facilities are, accordingly, an important priority and have a significant effect on our cash flows and future results of operations.
-We intend to focus our capital spending on the implementation of projects that we view as key to carrying out our business strategy.
+We intend to focus our capital spending on the implementation of projects that we view as key to carrying out our business strategy and improve free cash flow.
 See "Item 4.
 Information on the Company - Capital Investment Program" for the objectives of our capital investment program and its details.
-Over the next three years, i.e., 2012-2014, we expect our capital expenditures on our metals production facilities to total approximately \$0.6 billion, approximately 90% of which will be in 2012-2013, and approximately 10% in 2014.
-We intend to direct approximately \$1.4 billion for the development of the Elga coal deposit during the period from 2012 to 2014.
+Over the next three years, i.e., 2013-2015, we expect our capital expenditures on our metals production facilities to total approximately \$0.3 billion, approximately 83% of which will be in 2013-2014, and approximately 17% in 2015.
+We intend to spend approximately \$0.3 billion for the development of the Elga coal deposit during the period from 2013 to 2015.
 We intend to finance our capital investments with cash flow from operations and external financing sources and/or equity.
+We also plan to procure off-balance sheet project type financing for the planned development of the Elga coal deposit.

-During the previous years we considered acquisitions as one of our major growth strategies.
-Currently our group is more focused on the investments in the existing operations and assets, however, we do not exclude the possibility of further growth through acquisitions in a medium or long-term perspective.
+Our strategy has shifted from growing our business through acquisition and expansion opportunities to extracting the maximum value from our existing assets.
+We now intend to concentrate on efficiency improvements and modernization of the business lines, which we expect will increase the business' overall profitability.
+We may also consider selective disposal of assets which do not fit our main strategy directions.
+However, we do not exclude the possibility of further growth through acquisitions in a medium or long-term perspective.
 Historically, funding of acquisitions has come from cash flows from existing operations and external financing sources.

-Our total outstanding debt as of December 31, 2011 and 2010 was \$9,396.9 million and \$7,318.4 million, respectively.
+Our total outstanding debt as of December 31, 2012 and 2011 was \$9,390.2 million and \$9,383.4 million, respectively.
 See "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk" for information regarding the type of financial instruments, the maturity profile of debt, currency and interest rate structure.

-In 2011 and 2010, we paid dividends of \$210.2 million and \$23.3 million, respectively, out of which \$78.3 million and \$8.8 million, respectively, was paid on preferred shares.
+In 2012 and 2011, we paid dividends of \$186.4 million and \$210.2 million, respectively, out of which \$79.1 million and \$78.3 million, respectively, was paid on preferred shares.
 See "Item 8.
 Financial Information - Dividend Distribution Policy" for a description of our dividend policy.